Preparing for a game

 Virtual Tabletops (VTT)

-The two most popular virtual tabletops you’ll see used at D&D Newbie Sessions is Roll20 and Astral.
-We recommend setting up accounts on both platforms so you’re ready depending on which the DM prefers.
+The most popular virtual tabletops you’ll see used at D&D Newbie Sessions are Roll20, Astral, and Foundry.
+Once you find out which platform your DM is using, please register for an account.
 There are many other virtual tabletop platforms out there.
 Here are a few more that might be worth checking out.

 You can learn more about using Astral Tabletop by reading our Using Astral Tabletop guide.